General Terms and Conditions for the use of the caravanmarkt24.de platform

 6. The highest bidder shall be informed by the platform at the end of the auction that he was the highest bidder, that the minimum selling price set by the seller was not reached and that the online renegotiation was initiated with his last highest bid.

-7. If the seller then sends a counter-offer in accordance with paragraph 4 of this section, the highest bidder may accept or reject this new counter-offer or submit a new counter-offer.
-A "counter-offer" by a seller or highest bidder is binding and valid until 12 noon of the following working day.
-This paragraph applies to all counter-offers submitted electronically by sellers or highest bidders via the platform.
+7. If the seller then sends a counter-offer in accordance with paragraph 4 of this section, the highest bidder may accept or reject this new counter-offer or submit a "new offer".
+If the seller sends a counter-offer, the online renegotiation shall be extended until the following day at 12:00 noon at the latest.
+If the following day is a Sunday or public holiday, the extension shall continue to apply until the next working day at 12:00 noon.
+A "counter offer" from a seller or a new offer from the highest bidder is binding until the deadline expires.
+If the seller sends a counter-offer, any other or interim sale outside the operator's platform is not permitted until the counter-offer expires.
+This paragraph applies to all counter-offers and new offers that sellers or highest bidders submit electronically via the platform.

-8. A counter-offer sent cannot be withdrawn and remains binding until the expiry of the respective deadline.
+8. A sent counter-offer or new offer cannot be withdrawn and remains binding until the expiry of the respective deadline.

-9. In the online renegotiation, the parties can renegotiate via the portal until a price has been found at which both parties agree to the transaction or until one party rejects the last counteroffer submitted.
-A binding contract is concluded when the last counter-offer submitted in the renegotiation is accepted.
-However, if a party rejects an existing counter-offer or if the specified deadline expires without a response, the online renegotiation has failed and no contract is concluded.
+9. In the online renegotiation, the parties can renegotiate via the portal until a price has been found at which both parties agree to the transaction or until one party rejects the last available counteroffer or new offer.
+A binding contract is concluded when the last counteroffer or new offer submitted in the renegotiation is accepted.
+However, if a party rejects an existing counter-offer or new offer or if the specified deadline expires without a response, the online renegotiation has failed and no contract is concluded.

-11. If the online renegotiation fails in accordance with paragraph 9 of this section, the highest bid last submitted by the bidder or its bidding agent or the counteroffer last submitted by the bidder from the online renegotiation shall continue to be binding for the next 72 hours (so-called "archived" highest bid or "bid archiving").
-If a bidder has used a bidding agent to submit a bid, the bidding agent or the maximum bid set in the bidding agent is not archived and the bidding agent is deleted by the operator.
-The counting time for the 72-hour period begins immediately at the time of failure of the online renegotiation.
-The seller and bidder are informed electronically by email and via the platform that the bid has been archived.
+11. If the online renegotiation fails in accordance with paragraphs 9 and 10 of this section, the highest bid last submitted by the bidder or its bidding agent or the new bid last submitted by the bidder from the online renegotiation shall continue to be binding for the next subsequent round, including the subsequent online renegotiation (so-called "archived" highest bid or "bid archiving").
+If a bidder has used a bidding agent to place a bid, the bidding agent or the maximum bid set in the bidding agent will not be archived and the bidding agent will be deleted by the operator.
+Sellers and bidders are informed electronically by e-mail and via the platform that the bid has been archived.

-13. An archived highest bid of a bidder in the same amount for a specific sale advertisement can only be archived once.
+13. An archived highest bid of a bidder in the same amount for a specific sale advertisement shall only be archived once.

-15. If the Seller starts a new auction round with an archived bid in due time in accordance with subsection 12 of this section and the Seller subsequently discovers that the object of sale has deteriorated while the auction round is still running or has already expired, the Seller shall inform the Operator as soon as possible so that the Operator can irrevocably delete the archived bid of the highest bidder, whereby the highest bidder's commitment to this archived bid expires immediately.
+15. If the seller discovers during a regular auction round or ongoing follow-up round that a deterioration of the object for sale has occurred while the auction round is still running or has already expired, the seller shall inform the operator as soon as possible so that the operator can irrevocably delete any existing (archived) bid of the highest bidder, whereby the highest bidder's commitment to this (archived) bid expires immediately.

-1. The seller is obliged to transfer ownership of the vehicle sold to the buyer within 15 days of the acceptance of the bid.
-The buyer undertakes to collect the purchased vehicle himself or have it collected from the seller within 15 days of the acceptance of the bid.
-The transfer of ownership shall be effected by handing over the vehicle with all associated documents, in particular registration certificate Part I and Part II as well as all existing vehicle keys.
-If the seller is already aware in advance that it will not be possible to hand over the vehicle within 15 days of acceptance of the bid, notwithstanding sentence 1 of this paragraph, the seller must specify the earliest possible handover when preparing the sales advertisement.
+1. The seller is obliged to transfer ownership of the vehicle sold to the buyer within 15 days of the sale via the platform.
+The buyer undertakes to collect the purchased vehicle from the seller himself or have it collected within 15 days of purchase via the platform.
+The transfer of ownership shall take place by handing over the vehicle with all associated documents, in particular registration certificate Part I and Part II as well as all existing vehicle keys.
+If the seller is already aware in advance that it will not be possible to hand over the vehicle within 15 days of the sale via the platform, contrary to sentence 1 of this paragraph, the seller must specify the earliest possible handover when creating the sales advertisement.

 2. The parties may agree on a different deadline for the transfer of ownership in deviation from subsection 1 of this paragraph.